When I open my eyes, Robby is sitting opposite me in the window.

 “It looks that bad, huh?”

-“Your boyfriend and you still split over the chick?”
+“Your boyfriend and you still fighting over that chick?”

 “Pretty stupid to cry over, huh?”